jsartori12/GAPO_Ab/README.md

 # GAPO-Ab: Genetic Algorithm for Protein Optimization - Antibody Version

-GAPO-Ab is a specialized version of GAPO (Genetic Algorithm for Protein Optimization) specifically designed for antibody optimization.
+GAPO-Ab is a specialized version of [GAPO](https://github.com/izzetbiophysicist/GAPO) specifically designed for antibody optimization.
 This tool implements a genetic algorithm approach to optimize antibody sequences for improved binding affinity and stability.

 ## Features